Amzd/vsdep/README.md

 ```

 # TODO:
-- This should probably download the dlls straight from vintagestory.net instead of requiring someone to upload them?
+- This should probably download the dlls straight from vintagestory.at instead of requiring someone to upload them?
 - How to do mod dependencies?